Samuel Alfred Craig: Biography

 Craig was born in Brookville, Pennsylvania.
 He attended the common schools of his native town and Jefferson College in Canonsburg, Pennsylvania.
 He learned the printer's trade and taught school.

-He enlisted in the Union Army as a private April 19, 1861.
+He enlisted in the Union Army as a private on April 19, 1861.
 He was promoted successively to second lieutenant, first lieutenant, and captain of Company B, 105th Regiment, Pennsylvania Volunteer Infantry.
-He was commissioned captain in the Veteran Reserve Corps, United States Army, and served continuously four years and three months.
+He was commissioned captain in the Veteran Reserve Corps, United States Army, and served continuously for four years and three months.

 Following the war, Craig studied law, was admitted to the bar in 1876 and commenced practice in Brookville.
 He was elected district attorney of Jefferson County, Pennsylvania, in 1878.

 Craig was elected as a Republican to the Fifty-first Congress.
 He was an unsuccessful candidate for renomination in 1890.

 He resumed the practice of law in Brookville, where he died in 1920, aged 80.
 He was interred in Brookville Cemetery.